SantiAlmancy/Analizador-de-Sentimientos/README.md

     npm start
     ```

-#### How many languages does the model detect?
+#### Does it only detect English reviews?

-At the moment just English.
-Spanish comming soon!
+No!
+It can detect many languages such as Spanish, German, French, etc. Thanks to the auto-translation if it detects that the comment is not English.

 #### What is Hugging Face?